Your support team just handled their 1000th ticket this week. (hurray…?)

 Key Features

-• One-Click Order Modifications.
-Direct integration with Shopify, BigCommerce, and Magento allows agents to edit, cancel, refund, or duplicate orders within the Gorgias dashboard.
+- Native Order Management: Deep integration with Shopify, BigCommerce, and Magento allows agents to refund, cancel, or duplicate orders without leaving the helpdesk.

 Pricing Plans